An Introduction to SQL Sub-Languages and Commands for Beginners

 SELECT * FROM Student;

-Stands for Data Control Language.
-DCL commands mainly deals with rights, permissions, and other controls of the database.
-It uses only 2 commands i.e GRANT and revokes.
+DCL commands mainly deal with rights, permissions, and other controls of the database.
+It uses only 2 commands, i.e., GRANT and revokes.

-GRANT– This command is used to GRANT access privileges to the user in the database.
+GRANT: This command GRANTs access privileges to a user in the database.

-REVOKE– This command is used to remove access privileges from the user in a database.
+REVOKE: This command removes access privileges from the user in a database.

 Syntax: REVOKE privileges_names ON object_name FROM user_name; Example: REVOKE All ON Salary_detail FROM Ashish ;